sparkcyf/DeepSME/README.md

 Raw fast5 data are available on reasonable requests.

+> [!TIP]
-If you just want to test the basecaller, you can download the model weight and jump to the [Basecalling](#Basecalling) section.
+> If you just want to test the basecaller, you can download the model weight from Zenodo and jump to the [Basecalling](#Basecalling) section.

 ## Train

 ### Preliminary Basecaller

 Train the Preliminary Basecaller:

+You need to run the training script with a `preliminary_basecaller-py311` environment.
+The install instructions can be found in `train/preliminary/deepsme_preliminary_basecaller/` folder.

 ``` python
 python ./scripts/train_original.py \